 Selling a business is quite an undertaking and can often flag up issues or concerns that require additional time and costs to resolve.
-Beth Wallace and Ollie Peckham have compiled a list of issues to consider in advance of a sale to help streamline the process and save you costs and time further down the line.
+Our Corporate and Commercial team have therefore compiled a list of issues to consider in advance of a sale to help streamline the process and save you costs and time further down the line.

 1. Agreeing Heads of Terms